ela-ine/what-vehicle-are-you/README.md

-# what-vehicle-r-u
+# what-vehicle-are-you
-what vehicle r u??? 🚛 🤔
+what vehicle are you?? 🚛 🤔